-The basic remuneration paid to Directors of the Company is a fixed monthly amount established in accordance with Directors' duties and designed to encourage faithful execution of those duties.
-The Company determines the amount of each Director's basic remuneration with broad consideration given to a range of factors, including the Director's rank, duties, experience, skills, self-assessment, balance between Directors' remuneration and employees' salaries, and similar remunerations paid by other companies in the same industry.
+The basic remuneration paid to Directors of the Company is a fixed remuneration (monthly remuneration) established in accordance with Directors' duties and designed to encourage faithful execution of those duties, which shall be paid in accordance with their ranks (ranks EX-1 to EX-9 and EX-C) set forth in the Standards on Payment of Directors' remuneration.
+The amount shall be the sum of the compensation for representation, compensation for supervision, and compensation for position, which shall be determined based on the rank.
+Separately from these compensations, compensation for special assignments, etc. may be added.
 To ensure clarity surrounding Directors' managerial accountability regarding business performance, deductions may be made from Directors' remuneration as set forth below.

-(Conditions to reduce amounts of fixed remuneration) These shall only apply to Executive Directors.
+(Conditions to reduce amounts of fixed remuneration) \These shall only apply to Executive Directors.

-- If a net loss is recorded (consolidated financial results have priority), the fixed remuneration for the following fiscal year shall be reduced by an amount equivalent to 30-20% depending on the position for six months - The above reductions to fixed remuneration are the minimum amounts, and deliberation will be made by the Board of Directors to expand the range of reduction as conditions require
+- If a net loss is recorded (consolidated financial results have priority), the fixed remuneration for the following fiscal year shall be reduced by an amount equivalent to 30-20% depending on the position for six months. - The above reductions to fixed remuneration are the minimum amounts, and deliberation will be made by the Board of Directors to expand the range of reduction as conditions require.